 While the IOSCO report covers a wide range of ESG evaluations, it basically focuses on the evaluation of equity and corporate based on the subscriber pay model.

-This report more explicitly includes the evaluation of bonds and loans based on the issuer pay model in the scope of the recommendations, taking into account the growing importance of the evaluation of green bonds and transition bonds in the markets in and outside Japan in recent years.
+This Code of Conduct more explicitly includes the evaluation of bonds and loans based on the issuer pay model in the scope, taking into account the growing importance of the evaluation of green bonds and transition bonds in the markets in and outside Japan in recent years.